Documentation Index

 - Only the ports listed in the workload containers array will be made accessible to other workloads.

-Workloadsin the left menu and click the workload to be configured. - Click
+Workloadsin the left menu, then select the workload to configure. - Click

-To modify the internal firewall rule with the CLI, use the workload edit command.- Running the following command will open the default text editor and show the metadata (in YAML) for the workload:
+To modify the internal firewall rule with the CLI, use the workload edit command.- Run the following command to open the workload metadata in your default text editor:

 inboundAllowTypeproperty to one of the following (case sensitive) values:nonesame-gvcsame-orgworkload-list